sharmaeklavya2/blog-source/content/posts/customize-macos.md

 I use one big virtualenv where I install all commonly used packages, and I create application-specific virtualenvs for large applications that I'm developing.

-Run `pip3 install virtualenv` to install the `virtualenv` tool.
-Run `virtualenv /path/to/venv/ -p python3` to create a python3 virtualenv.
+Run `python3 -m venv /path/to/venv/` to create a python3 virtualenv.

 Activate the virtualenv using `source /path/to/venv/bin/activate`.
 Now all python commands and applications you run will use this virtualenv.